XiongPengNUS/rsome/docs/get_start.md

 The RSOME package provides the following two modules for formulating optimization problems under uncertainty:

 - The `ro` module is a tailored modeling framework for robust optimization problems.
-This module provides modelng tools designed specifically for constructing uncertainty sets and specifying affine decision rules in multi-stage decision-making applications.
+This module provides modeling tools designed specifically for constructing uncertainty sets and specifying affine decision rules in multi-stage decision-making applications.

 - The `dro` module is built upon the distributionally robust optimization framework proposed in [Chen et al. (2020)](#ref1).
 Modeling tools are provided for constructing event-wise ambiguity sets and specifying event-wise adaptation policies.

 These two modeling frameworks follow consistent syntax in defining variables, objective functions, and constraints.
 The only differences are in specifying recourse adaptations and uncertainty/ambiguity sets.
 Notice that the `dro` module is a more general modeling framework, since a classic robust optimization problem can be treated as a special case of distributionally robust optimization, where the ambiguity set, specifying only the support information, reduces to an uncertainty set.
 The `ro` module is less general but the toolkit enables users to formulate uncertainty sets and decision adaptations in a more concise and intuitive manner.

 In this section, we will use the `ro` module as a general modeling environment for deterministic problems.
-Guidelines of robust and distributionally robust optimization problems are presented in [RSOME for robust optimization](ro_rsome) and [RSOME for distributionall robust optimization](dro_rsome), respectively.
+Guidelines of robust and distributionally robust optimization problems are presented in [RSOME for robust optimization](ro_rsome) and [RSOME for distributionally robust optimization](dro_rsome), respectively.

 ## Introduction to the `rsome.ro` Environment <a name="section1.2"></a>